 - Perform time-based maintenance according to timely repair schedules.

-- Perform usage-based maintenance after a number of operation cycles.
+- Perform usage-based maintenance after a of operation cycles.

-- Create effective maintenance strategies to save company resources.
+- Create effective maintenance strategies to save resources.

 - Collaborate with various maintenance stakeholders to keep equipment functioning at a hundred percent.

 Preventive maintenance falls between predictive and reactive maintenance in terms of its complexity.

 As the name suggests, predictive maintenance is performed in anticipation of machine failure due to over/improper use, among other factors.